LolyxMoon/Aptos-x402/docs/README.md

 - ✅ Suitable for production use
 - ✅ Supports BNB and Base

-Olivia and other agents use this facilitator by default. **For specialized needs**, you can self-host your own facilitator.
+Veronica and other agents use this facilitator by default. **For specialized needs**, you can self-host your own facilitator.

 ## Performance